yusukebe/App-revealup/README.md

         $ revealup export theme --base beige.css --output style.css

-    `export` command generate the file such as a CSS for theme and a HTML for the slides.
+    `export` command generate the files such as CSS of the theme and HTML for the slides.

     SEE MORE: [App::revealup::cli::export](https://metacpan.org/pod/App::revealup::cli::export)